DeltaDDN/minecraft-auto-fisher/README.md

 Automatically fish in Minecraft

-I forked this because the original stopped working.
-I really don't know python, and I don't know the proper way to use github.
-This is my best effort.
+I forked this because the original stopped working for me on recent builds of Python.

 2024-04-09 - Updated to work on Python 3.12, and embed the image-to-match (imgur no longer returns a PNG when querying the url)
+2024-07-21 - Added timer functions so that the autofisher will attempt to restart if no splashes detected in 30s, and gives up after 5 minutes.
+Timer doesn't start until first splash detected.

 ## How to use (simple) in Windows